Winslow Ames: Career

 With the assistance of Paul J. Sachs, Ames secured a position as founding director of the Lyman Allyn Art Museum in New London, Connecticut.
 He began work in 1930 while the museum was still under construction and had no items in its collection.
 The New York Times noted, "Winslow Ames, the director, has mapped out an acquisition program that, as it develops, out to make the museum both distinctive and peculiarly valuable."
 He started collecting drawings and New London County or early furniture, and decided to focus on drawings, prints, and sculptures.
 He also created a library and collection of lantern slides for the museum.
 He did not collect modern art because the museum's trustees "weren't particularly keen on it."
 He worked at the Lyman Allyn Art Museum until 1942.

 After World War II, he spent a year studying Prince Albert and Victorian art in England and Germany.
 This eventually led to a book, Prince Albert and Victorian Taste that was published by Viking in 1967.

-He was the first paid director of the Springfield Art Museum in Springfield Missouri from 1947 to 1950.
+He was the first paid director of the Springfield Art Museum in Springfield Missouri, from 1947 to 1950.
 From 1957 to 1961, he was the first director of Huntington Hartford's Gallery of Modern Art at 2 Columbus Circle in Manhattan, working with the collection before the museum opened to the public.

-He taught at several colleges and universities, including Connecticut College in the 1930s, Brown University in the 1940s, Hollins College from 1964–65, and University of Rhode Island from 1966-1972 and 1973-1975.
+He taught at several colleges and universities, including Connecticut College in the 1930s, Brown University in the 1940s, Hollins College from 1964 to 1965, and University of Rhode Island from 1966 to 1972 and 1973–1975.
 He also did some appraisal work, especially with early furniture and drawings.

 Prefab houses

-While at the Century of Progress world exhibition in Chicago in 1933, Ames saw General Houses' model home and met Howard T. Fisher, its chief architect.
-He believed these prefabricated houses were the future, with their "stark International-style appearance."
-He had two of these structures built on the property of Lyman Allyn Art Museum in New London Connecticut where he was employed as the museum's director.
+While at the Century of Progress world exhibition in Chicago in 1933, Ames saw General House's model home and met Howard T. Fisher, its chief architect.
+He believed these prefabricated houses were the future with their "stark International-style appearance".
+He had two of these structures built on the property of Lyman Allyn Art Museum where he was employed as the museum's director.

 In November 1933, he commissioned General House to erect the House of Steel, a prefab house.
 He also commissioned American Homes, Inc. and architect Robert W. McLaughlin, Jr. to construct an International style prefabricated "Moto Home" now known as the Winslow Ames House.
 The Ames used these houses as rental properties, although they lived in the Moto Home for a short time.

 Both houses were sold to Connecticut College in 1949.
 The Winslow Ames House underwent extensive restoration in 1994, with funding from the Connecticut Historical Commission, and is on the National Register of Historic Places.
 The House of Steel survives, but was significantly modified.